Flood Recovery Update

 Looking Ahead

 While the flood was a devastating setback, we are determined to rebuild.
-Construction is already underway, and we anticipate moving home to our Wheeling shelter later this year.
+Construction is already underway, and we anticipate moving home to our Wheeling shelter around the end of the year.

 Since the day after the flood, we have been rescuing and finding new homes for animals, and we are very proud of that work.
 But of course, we can’t help as many animals as we did before, and that’s the biggest loss for us.